zaucker/agrammon/Advent2020/shitty-program.md

     }
 }
 ```
+The [`await`](https://docs.raku.org/type/Promise#sub_await) function is used to handle the asynchronous communication with the [SMPT](https://tools.ietf.org/html/rfc5321) server.
+The [`LEAVE`](https://docs.raku.org/language/phasers#index-entry-Phasers__LEAVE-LEAVE) is called upon exit from the `with await { ... }` block to close the connection to the server.

 ## Which Christmas?

 Well, as you can see from this [presentation](./swp2018.pdf) at the [Swiss Perl Workshop 2018](https://act.perl-workshop.ch/spw2018/), the original plan was not quite met, mostly due to another project being given higher priority (which was a very poor decision, but this is another long story).

-We had hoped to have AGRAMMON 6 deployed and in production before the appearance of this article and we almost suceeded.
+We had hoped to have AGRAMMON 6 deployed and in production before the appearance of this article and almost suceeded.
 All the critical features are in place, a bit of polishing is still to be done.
-In addition, the customer has done a pretty extensive refactoring of the model description itself and is currently in the process of verifying both the model calculations and the functionality of the Raku based web application.
+In addition, the customer has done a pretty extensive refactoring of the model files and is currently in the process of verifying both the model calculations and the functionality of the Raku based web application.

 The current setup is already online as [demo/test version](https://model.agrammon.ch/single/test) and you are welcome to give it a try.
-We expect the Raku implementation to go into production in early 2021 and to replace the current [Perl implementation](https://model.agrammon.ch/single).
+We expect the Raku implementation to finally go into production in early 2021 and to replace the current [Perl implementation](https://model.agrammon.ch/single).

 ## Conclusion

 Is Raku ready for use in production?
 Definitely yes!

 While having already delivered a few smaller customer projects implemented in Raku, AGRAMMON 6 will be [Oetiker+Partner AG's](https://www.oetiker.ch) first publically accessible (web) application and we hope for many more to come.
 It was a great pleasure to work with our [colleague](https://www.edument.se/en/page/jonathan-worthington-eng) on this project and we also want to thank our [customer and partners](https://www.agrammon.ch/en/development-of-the-model/) for this opportunity.